dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 **Characteristics of driver testing:**
 - Quick to write, especially if you understand the code well
-- Requires manual verification (you read the output and check if it's right)
+- Requires manual verification
+  - You read the output and check if it's right
 - Not repeatable!
     - For every test, you have to run it and review the results
 - Doesn't scale (writing driver programs for 50+ classes, I'd rather not)